metabase/metabase/docs/developers-guide/driver-changelog.md

 -  The`:parameterized-sql` driver feature has been added to distinguish drivers that don't support parametrized SQL in tests.
 Currently, this is disabled only for `:sparksql`.

+## Metabase 0.50.17

+- Added method `metabase.driver/incorporate-auth-provider-details` for driver specific behavior required to incorporate response of an auth-provider into the DB details.
+In most cases this means setting the :password and/or :username based on the auth-provider and its response.

 ## Metabase 0.50.16

 - `:type/fingerprinting-unsupported` has been added in the `metabase.types` namespace.
 Similar to